-Walking the Camino can sometimes be challenging depending on the trail, the kilometres traveled or if you are not fit enough.
-For the inexperienced walker if you are not well prepared you might not enjoy your Camino as much as you should.
-When I walked the French Way in the Pyrenees (from Saint jean Pied de Port to Pamplona) with my fellow walkers, I wasn’t trained at all and therefore some moments were challenging for me but I am glad that I did it.
+Walking the Camino can sometimes be challenging depending on the trail, the kilometres traveled and fitness, of course.
+For the inexperienced walker, if you are not well prepared you might not enjoy your Camino as much as you should.
+When I walked the French Way in the Pyrenees (from Saint jean Pied de Port to Pamplona) with my fellow walkers, I hadn’t trained at all and therefore some moments were challenging for me but I am glad that I did it.

-Here are some tips that I found useful during my Camino and that you can follow if you are not an experienced walker but still want to walk the Camino.
+Here are some tips that I found useful during my Camino and that you can follow if you are not an experienced walker but still would like to walk the Camino.

 There are a lot of Camino routes and they are all different: coastal, inland, mountainous, … Your first Camino should be chosen depending on what you like in order to enjoy it.
 Don’t choose your Camino because someone told you to do this one or because it is the most popular.
 Everyone has different taste and to help you to decide, take into account the season, the number of pilgrims, but especially the distance that you want to cover every day.